 96% of the route is located within public road way.
-The remaining 4% or an estimated 800 meters is located off-road within the private lands of the Athletic Union League (AUL)/FAI Sports Complex near Stockhole.
-The pipeline also traverses lands owned by Dublin Port and the Dublin Airport Authority.
+The remaining 4% is located off-road within the private lands of the Athletic Union League (AUL)/FAI Sports Complex near Stockhole as well as short sections through Dublin Airport Authority lands.
+The pipeline also traverses lands owned by Dublin Port.
 There are a variety of land uses along the proposed pipeline corridor, including residential, green open/amenity space, community, offices, industrial, commercial, and sports and leisure as well as lands dedicated to transport infrastructure.